NIOBE

 Niobe was a ground-based, cryogenic resonant bar gravitational-wave detector.
 The detector used a microwave parametric transducer readout to improve noise performance and detector bandwidth.
 The detector was run by David Blair at University of Western Australia in Perth.
-The detector ran in joint science runs from 1993-1998 with the gravitational-wave detectors Auriga, Allegro, Explorer and Nautillus.
+The detector ran in joint science runs from 1993 to 1998 with the gravitational-wave detectors Auriga, Allegro, Explorer and Nautillus.